rails/webpacker/README.md

 ### Babel

-Webpacker ships with [babel](https://babeljs.io/) - a JavaScript compiler so, you can use next generation JavaScript, today.
-The Webpacker installer sets up a default standard `.babelrc` file in your app root, which will work great in most cases because of [babel-env-preset](https://github.com/babel/babel-preset-env).
+Webpacker ships with [babel](https://babeljs.io/) - a JavaScript compiler so you can use next generation JavaScript, today.
+The Webpacker installer sets up a standard `.babelrc` file in your app root, which will work great in most cases because of [babel-env-preset](https://github.com/babel/babel-preset-env).

 Following ES6/7 features are supported out of the box: